vkirda/API_Test_Automation_Framework/README.md

 ## Some Explanation

 This is API test automation framework that uses BDD approch.
-Both Cucumber and REST-Assured uses Given-When-Then structure and they both work together very well.
-Cucumber is needed to write test cases in such language that non technical person could understand.
+Both, Cucumber and REST-Assured, uses Given-When-Then structure, and they both work together very well.
+Cucumber is needed to write test cases in such language, that non technical person could understand.
 REST-assured helps to perform API testing easily by writing as few lines of code as posible.

 ![APITestProjectDirectoryFiles](https://user-images.githubusercontent.com/34350328/59084287-42322300-8903-11e9-8f0c-03ab1dd3eb1a.jpg)